anishk25/WebPageCacher/README.md

 # WebPageCacher
-A chrome extension for caching web pages so that users can browse them offline.
+A Google Chrome extension for caching web pages so that users can browse them offline.